 The Annual Parish Assembly was held on 5 April 2022.
 The Chair of the Council gave his report on the Council’s activities during the last year and can be read here:

 The Solitary Soldier silhouette has now been placed permanently on the traffic island at Mill Lane.
-The village gardening club is now looking to enhance the silhouette with some suitable planting.
-A replacement ‘Lest We Forget’ sign has installed.
-A poppy wreath will be placed by the soldier for Remembrance Day.
+A replacement ‘Lest We Forget’ sign has been installed.

 Playing Field and Village Green

 PLAY AREA – Consideration has been given to issues flagged up by a recent ROSPA inspection report.
 Councillors have carried out some rust proofing and repainting of equipment and this will be completed soon.

 PLAYING FIELD TREES – Following the cutting down of four oak trees due to subsidence claims, the Parish Council has arranged for replacement trees to be planted.
 A total of ten trees have been sponsored by people in the village which were planted in April.
 A watering rota has been set up.
 The plaques for each tree will be put in place at a ceremony during the Queen’s Platinum Jubilee celebrations.